fitzgerald-lab/EAC-Phenotypes/README.md

 # Code availability

-All working codes, software packages, and code libraries are published in this repository.
-The table and information below includes the tools and libraries in this work.
+All working codes, software packages, and libraries are published in this repository.
+The table and information below includes the details of the tools and libraries in this work.

 ## Tools and libraries